mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h4>Experiment 51 (Compensated IMU data)</h4>

 <p align="justify">Experiment 51 video can be viewed <a href="https://www.youtube.com/shorts/WhdPZzf2dTI">here</a>.
 Running motion.
-The last stride is accidentally not annotated so it is cropped out.</p>
+The last stride (in the video) is accidentally not annotated so it is cropped out.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |